 Fast pyrolysis is used in many areas.
 Some examples of fast pyrolysis are mentioned below.

 - Fast pyrolysis of biomass

-Most recent renewable energy source is biomass.
+The most recent renewable energy source is biomass.
 Biomass is easily available.
-It can transform into a number of energy yielding products.
-It is a safe alternative for conservation of conventional energy sources.
+It can transform into a quantum of energy-yielding products.
+It is a safe alternative for the conservation of conventional energy sources.

 - Fast pyrolysis of wood

-Fast pyrolysis of wood is now quite popular for coke production.
-As coke is considered as one one of the clean fuels.
+Fast pyrolysis of wood is now quite famous for coke production as coke is considered one of the clean fuels.

 - Fast pyrolysis of lignin

-Plant biomass have biopolymers like cellulose, xylans, and lignin.
-On fast pyrolysis of lignin a bio-oil having methoxyphenols, phenolic aldehydes/ketones, low-molecular-weight phenols, and light oxygenates forms.
+Plant biomass has biopolymers like cellulose, xylans, and lignin.
+On fast pyrolysis of lignin, a bio-oil having methoxyphenyl, phenolic aldehydes/ketones, low-molecular-weight phenols, and light oxygenates forms.
 This bio-oil is a good fuel.

 - Fast pyrolysis of plastic waste